PaddlePaddle/Paddle/doc/fluid/design/onnx/onnx_convertor.md

    1. We need to ensure that the inference outputs of the ops in run inside a model are the same as those when running the ONNX converted ops through an alternative ONNX backend.
    2. Checking to see if the generated nodes on the graph are validated by the internal ONNX checkers.
 - **Versioning**: ONNX versions its op listing over versions.
 In fact, it has versioning on 3 different levels: ops, graphs, and ONNX models.
 This requires that we are conscious about versioning the convertor and updating tests and op convertor logic for each release.
 It also implies that we release pre-trained ONNX models upon each version release.

+One thing that makes this conversion more feasible in Fluid's case is the use of a static IR - the `ProgramDesc` - as opposed to a dynamic graph, as created in the cases of frameworks like PyTorch.

 # Project structure